The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 * [Coalition for Secure AI](https://www.coalitionforsecureai.org/){:target="csai"} - e.g., software supply chain is a growing security concern.
 * ...

-Most of the details are captured in requirements for the dataset card that _every version_ of a dataset carries (e.g., after various stages of processing).
-Other requirement described here cover data governance for those processing stages.
+Most of the details are captured in the dataset card that _every version_ of a dataset carries (e.g., after various stages of processing).

 Let's begin.